-2.1 Policy and Risk Management
+Policy and Risk Management

-The Company has managed the risks in 2022 by categorizing the risks into 5 areas as follows: Operation, Finance, Legal, Rules and Regulations, Strategy and Information System which is a continuous operation in accordance with the control and risk management measures.
-This makes the overall risk is in the medium to low level and is an acceptable risk level.
+The company is aware of the importance of risk management.
+Thus, it has considered various risks that affect the company's operations in all aspects by establishing measures, roles and responsibilities to control and supervise such risks.
+In 2023, The Company has categorized the risks into 5 areas as follows: Operation, Finance, Legal, Rules and Regulations, Strategy and Information System which is a continuous operation in accordance with the control and risk management measures.
+This makes the most of the risks is in the medium to low level and is an acceptable risk level.
 The details in brief are as follows: